Golf rangefinders are kind of like cars.

 We just want a reliable device that will do what we need it to do, without breaking the bank.
 A Honda Civic of rangefinders.

-And as we head into 2024, there have never been more options for reliable, affordable rangefinders.
+Right now, there have never been more options for reliable, affordable rangefinders.

 Today I’m sharing with you my picks for the 5 best golf rangefinders under $200.
 I’ve tested all of these personally.
 The reality is when you start getting too cheap, quality can become questionable.